 But I digress…

 What media technology does, is reach more people faster — regardless of the underlying value of the offering.
-It can now do this more efficiently — and now evolve as fast as the behaviours of the audience.
-Beyond coincidental ads anyone?
+It can now do this more efficiently — to evolve as fast as the behaviours of the audience.

 This now means that there is a successful feedback mechanism for creating these machines results, in a trajectory whereby the controllers of the technology must compete to make their machines more and more capable — in their robot-wars against other people’s machines.
 As in any knock-out contest, the inevitable evolutionary conclusion being; fewer and fewer people will control a bigger and lesser number of winning machines.

 Think of it like a tournament in any sport; there will be fewer competitors as we get closer to the finals — and there will be just one winner, for many losers.
 However, unlike in sport, there are no re-matches — and there is only one tournament; the technology arms-race.

 The promises of everyone watching their glory — on demand.